-As well as programming the 500 Series instruments via the front panel (according to program access levels), the 500 Series Program Manager (500-PM) can be used to create a custom version of the application software and program parameters preset prior to downloading the application software.
-Backups of customised applications can be saved as download-able APX or APL files and the full configuration reports printed or saved as PDF.
+As well as programming the 500 Series instruments via the front panel (according to program access levels), the 500-PM software can be used to create a custom version of the application software and program parameters preset prior to downloading the application software.
+Backups of customised applications can be saved as downloadable APX or APL files and the full configuration reports printed or saved as PDF.
 The 500-PM is a Windows based programming tool and resource centre and is freely available from the Contrec www.contrec.co.uk website.